mozilla/pluotsorbet/README.md

 The `name` argument can be any string and it specifies a event type.
 The timeline view will draw different types of events in different colors.
 It will also give you some statistics about the number of times a certain event type was seen, how long it took, etc..

-The `details` argumenet is an object whose properties are shown when you hover over a timeline segment in the profiler view.
+The `details` argument is an object whose properties are shown when you hover over a timeline segment in the profiler view.
 You can specify this object when you call `timeline.enter` or when you call `timeline.leave`.
 Usually, you have more information when you call `leave` so that's a more convenient place to put it.

 The way in which you come up with event names can produce different results.
 In the `profilingWrapper` function, the `key` is used to specify the event type.